What Engineers Get Wrong In Gas Safe Inspections

 #3: Unsafe situations

 The solution is all in how you communicate the issue to the customer.
-If you tell them their boiler’s at risk – it might just be flue readings slightly out, but could get worse – most people will use their common sense, see the warning notice, and won’t use it: “They’re so petrified…but it’s how you portray the the the severity of it.”
+If you tell them their boiler’s at risk, it might just be flue readings slightly out, but could get worse – most people will use their common sense, see the warning notice, and won’t use it.
+It’s all about how you portray the severity of the issue.

 #4: Boiler service modes

-If you use an app like Gas Engineer Software, gas rating becomes much easier.
-Our gas rate calculator feature keeps a history of your recent recordings, takes away any chance of human error, and perfectly integrating them with your certificate.
+Gas rating is easy with Gas Engineer Software.
+The in-app gas rate calculator keeps a history of your recent recordings, takes away any chance of human error, and adds the results to your certificate for you.

 #5: Smart meters

-Advice from an inspector on how to prepare for your inspection
+How to prepare for your upcoming Gas Safe inspection

 - Learn all the service modes and familiarise yourself with the appliances that you work on.
 If you know them all off by heart, whenever an inspector asks you to do something you’ll know exactly how to get into the service mode.